Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 ![High Level Design](./assets/mermaid/hldesign.png){#figure1}

 The full class diagram is shown in [Figure 2](#figure2), although some typings have been removed from longer method signatures for rappresentational purpose.
+To better navigate the image it is recommended to checkout [the png on github]() directly.

 ![Full Class Diagram](./assets/mermaid/classfull.png){#figure2}